-Featuring a cast of prominent musicians and artists, The Rick Kelly Project, captures a day in the life of Carmine Street Guitars, while examining the history and changes of the colourful and storied neighbourhood of Greenwich Village.
+Featuring a cast of prominent musicians and artists, Carmine Street Guitars, captures a day in the life of Carmine Street Guitars, while examining the history and changes of the colourful and storied neighbourhood of Greenwich Village.

 Official Selection: Venice International Film Festival (World Permiere)

 On a snowy night in February 1972, the famous jazz musician Lee Morgan was shot to death by his wife Helen during a gig at a club in New York.
 The murder sent shock waves through the world of jazz .This music documentary is a love letter to two unique personalities and music that brought them together.
 A film about love, jazz and America.

 A feature documentary about the powerful allure of a universal myth.
 MERMAIDS immerses audiences in a world where fantasies come to life.
 Following the stories of five extraordinary tail-donning women who are part of a growing "mermaiding" subculture.
 Audiences voyage between mermaid theme parks, conventions, tail-making studios, and deep into the ocean where escaping reality and transforming into the empowered icon of the mermaid is possible.

 Al Purdy Was Here is the story of a crusade to revive the legacy of an iconic Canadian poet.
 It revolves around a fundraising campaign to restore Al Purdy’s A-frame house on Roblin Lake in Ontario’s Prince Edward County, and make it a writing retreat for young poets.
 Built by Purdy and his wife with salvaged materials in 1957, the A-frame was a mecca for the pioneers of CanLit, including Margaret Lawrence, Margaret Atwood and Michael Ondaatje.
 Now, 14 years after the poet’s death, as a new generation discovers his work, Al’s modest cabin becomes an unlikely beacon for a creative renaissance.